 Created by the original “kid” members of this social and recreational group, this provocative title sums up the intent of this group.
 The original members made clear their desire and need for separation and independence from their parents.
-Children ages 6-12 with a developmental disability make suggestions for activities within the community and are welcome to bring their siblings.
+Children ages 6-12 with a developmental disability make suggestions for activities within the community.
 Children are encouraged to socialize, share preferences, make choices, and express their needs in the community.
 Most of all, they are encouraged to have fun.
 Activities include: bowling, mini-golf, pumpkin picking, swimming, pizza parties and more.
 Inquiries may be directed to (845) 294-7300, ext.
-239.
+247.

 Introductions, Inspire’s young adult social group, is open to people with developmental disabilities between the ages of 16 and 26.
 The members of Introductions take an active part in determining their bi-monthly community activities.
 Some favorite activities include movies, ball games, and eating at local restaurants.
 For more information, call (845) 294-7300, ext.
 239.

 In operation since 1993, Saturday Respite provides a safe and fun environment where children can play and socialize from 12–5 p.m.
 Children ages three through twelve with a developmental disability are eligible for this service.
-Siblings are welcome to participate, making this an integrated setting.
 Semi-structured play, organized activities, and outdoor fun at Inspire’s 2 Fletcher Street headquarters in Goshen make the afternoon pass swiftly.
 More information may be obtained by calling (845) 294-7300 ext.
 239.

-This program is a collaborative effort with Orange County’s Thomas Bull Memorial Park supported by the Office for People with Developmental Disabilities.
+This program is a collaborative effort with Orange County’s Thomas Bull Memorial Park.
 Children entering kindergarten through age 12 who have a developmental disability are welcome to register.
 The program typically runs during school’s June and August breaks, and safe, age and disability appropriate outdoor activities are provided and supervised by experienced, caring staff, including an on-site nurse.
 A fun filled schedule of activities will ensure all participants have a good time.
 For more information, please call (845) 294-7300 ext.239.

 Types of Service Coordination:

-The Parent Enabling Program (PEP) serves families with individuals who have a developmental disability or who have children likely to be diagnosed in the future.
-Services include outreach, referral, education, service coordination and counseling for those who otherwise would not have access to these services at Inspire and is funded by the Office for People with Developmental Disabilities.
+The Parent Enabling Program (PEP) serves families with individuals who have a developmental disability or who have children likely to be deemed eligible for OPWDD services in the future.
+Services include assistance in applying for OPWDD eligibility, outreach, referral, education, service coordination and counseling for those who otherwise would not have access to these services at Inspire and is funded by the Office for People with Developmental Disabilities.
 For more information, call (845) 294-7300 ext.
 230

 For individuals with disabilities living alone, at home, or in small group settings, community habilitation provides the opportunity to acquire or improve skills needed to work toward achieving a person’s life goals.
 Some skills a community habilitation worker teaches may include: using public transportation, using money, personal hygiene, personal safety, and problem solving skills in emergency situations.